MINISTRY OF PETROLEUM & NATURAL GAS

 Air Space in Containers:

-Each container must have an air space that is at least 5% of
+- Each container must have an air space that is at least 5% of its total capacity.

 -